 Can you use too many worm castings?

-Yes, worm castings are organic fertilizers, and they will not affect your plants negatively unless you use them way too much.
+Yes, worm castings are organic fertilizers, and they will not affect your plants negatively unless you use way too much.
 Ryan Farley, CEO of LawnStarter, says, "It's important to note, though, that it's difficult to overdo this type of fertilizer (worm casting), so you don't have to necessarily worry about harming your lawn by applying worm castings too frequently."
-Farley approves of worm casting and says, "I would generally recommend adding worm castings to plants and your lawn every three or so months."
+Farley likes using worm castings and says, "I would generally recommend adding worm castings to plants and your lawn every three or so months."

 Are worm castings better than compost?